MicrosoftDocs/fabric-docs/docs/data-engineering/get-started-api-livy-batch.md

     :::image type="content" source="media\livy-api\Livy-monitoring-hub-last-activity-details.png" alt-text="Screenshot showing most recent Livy API activity details in the Monitoring hub.":::

-To recap the whole process, you need a remote client such as [Visual Studio Code](https://code.visualstudio.com/), an Microsoft Entra app token, Livy API endpoint URL, authentication against your Lakehouse, a Spark payload in your Lakehouse, and finally a batch Livy API session.
+To recap the whole process, you need a remote client such as [Visual Studio Code](https://code.visualstudio.com/), a Microsoft Entra app token, Livy API endpoint URL, authentication against your Lakehouse, a Spark payload in your Lakehouse, and finally a batch Livy API session.

 ## Related content